Kasy256/Kasy256/README.md

 ## 😄 Pronouns: **He/Him**

 ## ⚡ Fun Fact
-I’m the **Founder of FLiiTS**, a car-sharing platform that will revolutionize transportation across Africa! 🚗💡
+I’m the **Founder of FLYTS**, a car-sharing platform that will revolutionize transportation across Africa! 🚗💡